 While still very involved in her volunteer ministries, Sr. Jacinta says, “The best time is prayer.
 Gathering the whole world into prayer.”
 Amy Jobin, ND Associate and NDNU’s Campus Minister says, “Sr. Jacinta is a contemplative in action, as St. Julie wanted her Sisters to be.”
 Diana Enriquez-Field, Program Specialist at NDNU’s Dorothy Stang Center, appreciates Sister too.
 She says, “Sr. Jacinta shows so much love, joy, caring and faith with the students and they love her.
 Her love of science is obvious; it is part of her spirituality.”

-Now 60 years a Sister– Sr. Jacinta is loving it all!
+Now after more than 60 years a Sister– Sr. Jacinta is loving it all!
 Many days, you will meet her on the NDNU campus helping with student retreats or in the campus ministry center.
 Just a year ago, she accompanied a group of students to her native Nicaragua where she was an invaluable resource for culture and language.
 Other days she drives Sisters or neighbors who need help getting to a doctor or running errands.
 For Sr. Jacinta, whether it is NDNU students, other SNDs, or her neighbors, retirement is a time for learning, generosity, friendships and prayer.

-At Jubilee time, she is grateful for all the people, the students, parents, parishes, friendships.
+She is grateful for all the people, the students, parents, parishes, friendships.
 “I’ve done it all and all of it is grace and gratitude.
 It is time to slow down now and spend more time in meditation and contemplation.
 Life is prayer.
 I want to reflect on the gift of these years.”